 Course Learning Outcomes: The students will able to

-- 1. Understand the basic principles of Probability and sample spaces. - 2.
+- 1. Apply the basic principles of Probability and sample spaces for solving the engineering problems. - 2.
 Comprehend the concept of Discrete and Continuous distribution - 3.
 Perform hypothesis test. - 4.
 Develop and analyze linear regression models.

 Textbook: